SteveOscar/fotofetch/README.md

 # Fotofetch

 This gem allows the simple searching for and saving of images to your app.
 Various photo-searching API's will provide more consistent results, but this is a quick way to find images matching a query.
-Results can be restricted by photo dimensions and batch-saved to you directory.
+Results can be restricted by photo dimensions and batch-saved to your directory.
 This gem was extracted from an app to fetch movie posters for a movie suggestion [site](http://www.nonshittymovies.com), which dynamically creates the content on each page load.

 ## Installation